akikuno/cstag/README.md

 - `cstag.shorten()`: to convert a cs tag from long to short format
 - `cstag.lengthen()`: to convert a cs tag from short to long format
 - `cstag.consensus()`: to generate a consensus cs tag from multiple cs tags
+- `cstag.mask()`: to mask low-quality bases in a cs tag
 - `cstag.to_html()`: to output html report
 <!-- - `cstag.to_mids()`: to convert cs tag into [compressed MIDS format](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3001507#:~:text=S6%20Fig.%20Compressed%20MIDS%20conversion.) (under-development:construction_worker:) -->

+See [documentation](https://akikuno.github.io/cstag/cstag/) for more information.

 ## Installation